 It's tough from the spouse’s point of view.
 For Tae’s part, you can't be as a direct daughter-in-law it's hard for his wife to talk to her father-in-law like, “Hey you two you need to clean this up.”
-Time’s a little bit different, all of us have to contribute in a multi-generational household.
+Time’s a little bit different.
+All of us have to contribute to a multi-generational household.
 To avoid any kind of conflict down the line, Tae would rather do the work upfront.

 Tae’s wife is not living with her parents, she's living with his parents.
 So, it's very important to recognize, appreciate, listen to her concerns about a multigenerational household, without being judgmental but just kind of hear her out.

 Tae’s family shares a community fridge.
 Everyone shops at their own timeline and then everybody was just kind of stuff their own things in different sections of the refrigerator.
 There was this time when Tae’s wife was going to cook and couldn’t find the carrots that they just bought.
 This is one of those items where you know it keeps coming up.
 So what they did to fix this problem was they labeled parts of the refrigerator saying, okay this my section, this is the grandma section.
 We don't go into each other’s sections and everyone's got their own section.

 We have come up with the system of separating parts of the refrigerator and then just reinforce it on a regular basis.

 Even Though You're In a Multi-Generational Living, You Still Need to Prioritize Privacy

 It is recognizing that everyone has their own personal space in the house, and one of the things that helped out was having separate spaces within the house.
 Tae’s family has their own little community area where they can have their television and just sit on their couch.
 They lay out the things that they want, not getting into each other’s space as regards to like who left the newspaper here or who left tissues here.
 It’s a place where we can create our own mess, they can create their own mess, and we're not getting into each other’s space.
 That was very important for them.